FAQ: Why didn't Roon find any metadata for my album?

 FAQ: How can I tell if Roon has identified my album?

 If Roon has failed to match your album automatically, you'll see the word Unidentified on the album's detail page, like this: Searching For a Match To search for a match, start by clicking Unidentified.
 If you're trying to improve or correct an ...

 FAQ: How does Roon handle multiple versions of the same album?

 How Does Roon Handle Duplicates?
-Roon automatically detects when you have multiple copies of an album in your library.
-Once every version of the album is grouped together, it's easy to browse through them from the Versions tab.
-When browsing your ...
+Roon automatically detects when you have multiple copies of an album in your library or available via your connected streaming services.
+Since Roon groups every version of the album together in one spot, it's easy to ...

 Introduction This document is meant to serve as a technical reference to Roon's metadata model.
 Roon models your metadata in an object graph.
 This means that there are a set of objects--such as albums, tracks, performers, performances, compositions, ...